If you are a pet owner, you would be well advised to include your pets in your disaster preparedness plans.There are some tips for pet owners.

 - Each pet should have at least 2 weeks supply of food and water stored in cans or airtight containers.
 This is to ensure freshness and to keep it from getting wet.

 - A 2 weeks supply of medicine, and in case of the need for refills you should also have the contact details of the pharmacy.
 Don’t forget the treats used to reward your pet after taking their medication.

 - Food and Water bowls

-- Cleaning agents containing bleach, paper towels, plastic trash bags used to clean-up their waste should they relieve themselves accidentally.
+- Cleaning agents containing bleach, paper towels, and plastic trash bags used to clean up their waste should they relieve themselves accidentally.

 6. Be Well-Informed About Disaster-Related Diseases That Can Be Transmitted To Humans

-8. Always Anticipate For A Worst Case Scenario
+8. Always Anticipate For The Worst Case Scenario

 Being prepared and knowing exactly what to do when disaster strikes is vital.
 Make sure that you involve your pets as you familiarize yourself with your disaster plan.
 Giving them treats will make it a delightful experience for your pets which may be helpful in stressful situations.

 No one knows exactly when or how bad a disaster will turn out, regardless of location.
-That is why preparing for the worst is essential for the survival of both you, your family and your beloved pets.
+That is why preparing for the worst is essential for the survival of you, your family, and your beloved pets.

 What do you do to make sure your pets are prepared?
 Let us know in the comments!

 - Paracord: Everything You’ll Ever Need to Know